Background pattern

 • Hypersensitivity, seasonal allergy,

-• Low levels of thyroid hormones,
+• Low thyroid hormone levels,

 • Suicidal thoughts, suicidal behavior*, psychotic disorders, abnormal thoughts, lack of care, hallucinations, aggression, excessive happiness, paranoia,